drhsqlite/fossil-mirror/www/rebaseharm.md

 So, another way of thinking about rebase is that it is a kind of merge that intentionally forgets some details in order to not overwhelm the weak history display mechanisms available in Git.
+Wouldn't it be better, less error-prone, and easier on users, to enhance the history display mechanisms in Git so that rebasing for a clean, linear history became unnecessary?

 ### <a name="clean-diffs"></a>2.2 Rebase does not actually provide better feature-branch diffs